 Diet can affect the symptoms of diverticulitis.
-Some foods can help prevent symptoms, while others may make a flare-up worse.
+Some foods may help prevent symptoms, while others may make a flare-up worse.

 Doctors may recommend that people follow a clear liquid diet during an acute flare-up of diverticulitis.
 Some research suggests that dietary changes — such as eating more fiber and probiotics while avoiding certain carbohydrates and red meat — could help some people with diverticulitis symptoms.

-This article discusses foods to eat, foods to avoid, and other factors to consider.
+This article discusses foods to eat, foods to avoid, and other factors to consider when living with diverticulitis.

-If a person has these pouches that are not inflamed or infected, they have diverticulosis and usually have no symptoms.
+If a person has these pouches, but they are not inflamed or infected, the person has diverticulosis and will likely have no symptoms.
 According to current estimates,

 The review concluded that there is not enough quality research to identify which diets are beneficial for an acute attack of diverticulitis.
-They did, however, suggest that following a high fiber diet after recovery from acute diverticulitis might reduce the risk of another episode.
+But they did suggest that following a high fiber diet after recovery from acute diverticulitis might reduce the risk of another episode.

 - an abscess or perforation in the colon